The direct educational cost of NYU dental school is $426,232 for the 2022-2023 school year.

 Others have shared stories about software programs that run in the thousands, textbooks so expensive that you might as well carry around gold instead, and other equipment that seems unneeded or at least wildly more expensive than it should be.

-Keep in mind the estimated cost of attendance I’m showing you is supposed to be for rising 1st-year students as of 2018.
-However, I mentioned that the debt loads of the class of 2015-2017 that I’ve seen have been about $550,000 for dental students.
+Keep in mind that the estimated cost of attendance I’m showing you is supposed to be for entering 1st-year students in the fall of 2020.
+However, I mentioned that the debt loads of the class of 2015-2020 that I’ve seen have been about $600,000 for NYU dental students.

 Dentists have told me that their tuition increased while they were in school.
 If you look at NYU’s four-year cost of attendance estimate, you’ll only see the published prices at today’s rates.
 That gives an inaccurate picture for a student interested in their final loan balance at graduation.

-Hence, there are three ways the school’s cost of attendance estimate is flawed:
+Hence, there are three ways that the school’s cost of attendance estimate is flawed:

 Let me focus on one aspect of the NYU student loan balances that is not the fault of the school: location.

-Motivated students might try to live with roommates or avoid expensive food and entertainment options, but that only goes so far when your required tuition and fees costs $60,000 to $100,000 each year.
+Motivated students might try to live with roommates or avoid expensive food and entertainment options, but that only goes so far when your required tuition and fees cost $100,000 each year.

 If you have other options, I always suggest to prospective applicants to choose a low-cost location for their graduate study.
 You’ll be working and studying most of the time anyway, so you might as well save $100,000 or more in living expenses that will result in a much lower debt burden.

-I am picking on NYU Dental because I consistently hear so many horrifying stories coming from my clients and readers.
-It’s also one of the biggest dental schools by class size.
+There are certainly other extremely expensive dental schools I could mention.
+I've chosen NYU Dental to analyze because I consistently hear so many horrifying stories coming from my clients and readers.
+It's also one of the biggest dental schools by class size.

 A cynical person might say I'm attacking NYU because I have a student loan consulting business.
 If I was smart, I'd keep my mouth shut and send a thank you note to NYU administration for producing so many new clients in need of our services.
 I'd rather folks have options when they graduate dental school that include not being at the mercy of government repayment plans.